 How to work with your remote team across time zones?

-In the modern business environment the employers aren’t limited by the geographical location of their company and the local talent pool anymore thanks to the spike of tech development in the past 10-20 years.
+In the modern business environment, employers aren’t limited by the geographical location of their company and the local talent pool anymore thanks to the spike of tech development in the past 10-20 years.

-People have a chance to be in Kyiv and work for a company in New York, San Paolo or Adelaide no problem.
-Remote work mode has taken over and given businesses new opportunities, even more so, in the circumstances of a raging pandemic.
+People have a chance to be in Kyiv and work for a company in New York, San Paolo, or Adelaide no problem.
+The remote hiring and remote work model, in general, has taken over and given businesses new opportunities, even more so, in the circumstances of a raging pandemic.

-Naturally, along with a whole bunch of advantages there are some disadvantages that come with having a team that’s half-way across the world from you and your business.
+Naturally, along with a whole bunch of advantages there are some disadvantages that come with having a dedicated team that’s half-way across the world (for example if you hire developers in Ukraine) from you and your business.
 Those disadvantages, however, are possible to overcome and a healthy work balance can be achieved.

 What are the pros and cons of working across the time zones?

 At this point in time, all one needs to be able to work in a non-manual labour job is a computer and a stable internet connection, so you as an employer can find your perfect match of an employee anywhere across the globe and not even worry about creating a physical space for them.

 - Boost productivity through freedom

 Flexibility has shown to motivate people more than a tight schedule imposed by the employer.
 This doesn’t mean a total chaos in the schedule of your offshore team, but finding an optimal schedule to work on projects individually and in a group with your offshore team.
 This creates a calm and positive environment for the team and reduces workplace stress.